pixi-loopkit/docs/docs/loops.md

         super();

         // Set the coordinates, but also store them separately
-        // as "original". check the onFrame for why!
+        // as "original".
+See the onFrame below for for why!
         [this.x, this.y] = [x, y];
         [this.origX, this.origY] = [x, y];
         this.beginFill("#aaa");